100% Satisfaction Guarantee

 - Samuel S Singleton, who landed in St Clair County, III in 1857

-- Kenneth "Ken" Wayne Singleton (b.
-1947), American former Major League Baseball outfielder and designated hitter
+- Chris Singleton (b.
+1972), American Major League Baseball center fielder

 - James Alexander Singleton (b.
 1981), American professional basketball player